verifikasjon/doccident/README.md

 Installation
 ---
-Just `npm install doccident` and run `doccident`.
+Just `npm install @doccident/doccident` and run `doccident`.
 It will run all of the Javascript code examples tucked away in your markdown, and let you know if any blow up.

 Okay, how do I use it?
 ---